vin-blanc-le-guide-la-cave-éclairée

 Alcoholic fermentation

-For white wine, this step is carried out within a range of temperature between 12 and 22°C and generally lasts between 4 and 15 days .
-If alcoholic fermentation is usually carried out in stainless steel tanks , it can also be done in oak barrels or in other containers (barrels, amphorae, etc.).
+For white wine, this stage takes place within a temperature range between 12 and 22°C and generally lasts between 4 and 15 days.
+While alcoholic fermentation is usually carried out in stainless steel tanks, it can also take place in oak barrels or in other containers (barrels, amphorae, etc.).

-Following alcoholic fermentation, the time has come to impose a rest period to the wine, allowing the latter to to stabilize, to develop its aromas and sometimes give him new ones.
+Following alcoholic fermentation, it is time to impose a resting period on the wine, allowing it to stabilize, to develop its aromas and sometimes to acquire new ones.

-Indeed, if the aging of a white wine can take place in stainless steel vats, thus not imparting additional aromas to the wine, it can also be done in oak barrels, then conferring spicy notes (vanilla, cloves, pepper, cinnamon etc.) as well as a denser matter to wine thanks to prolonged contact with oxygen.
+Indeed, while the aging of a white wine can take place in stainless steel tanks, which do not impart additional aromas to the wine, it can also be carried out in oak barrels, thus imparting spicy notes (vanilla, clove, pepper, cinnamon, etc.) as well as a denser texture to the wine thanks to prolonged contact with oxygen.

-During this natural process triggered by a rise in temperatures, lactic bacteria convert malic acid to lactic acid .
-For the taster, this will translate into a wine in his glass has there more fatty matter as well as a less acidity present This fermentation is more often practiced in northern regions in order to give a more consensual profile to the wines produced.
+During this natural process triggered by a rise in temperature, lactic bacteria convert malic acid into lactic acid.
+For the taster, this will result in a wine in their glass with a fuller body as well as less pronounced acidity.
+This fermentation is more often carried out in northern regions in order to give a more consensual profile to the wines produced.

-After aging, the white wine is racked: it is then passed from one container to another in order to remove lees (dead yeast) as well as other deposits undesirable .
-It can also be filtered to improve its clarity and stability.
+After maturation, the white wine is racked: it is transferred from one container to another in order to remove the lees (dead yeasts) as well as other undesirable deposits.
+The wine can also be filtered to improve its clarity and stability.

-Finally, OUR wine is finally bottled .
-Following this "putting", the winemaker generally keeps the wine in the cellar for a few weeks in order to stabilize it definitively, then finally puts it officially on sale.
+Finally, our wine is finally bottled.
+After this "bottling", the winemaker usually keeps the wine in the cellar for a few weeks to stabilize it definitively, then finally puts it officially on sale.

 mise-en-bouteille-vin-blanc